Whether you have 10 days in Thailand or a month, carving out at least one day in Chiang Mai is a must.

-Chiang Mai has become one of the best destinations in Thailand for those wanting a more laid back vibe compared to Bangkok.
-While it’s still one of the largest cities in Thailand, people flock to Chiang Mai to relax and leisurely explore the attractions.
+Chiang Mai has become one of the best destinations in Thailand for those wanting a more laid-back vibe compared to Bangkok.
+While it’s still one of the largest cities in Thailand, people flock here to relax and leisurely explore the attractions.

 Along with cultural sightseeing, the Chiang Mai area includes a wide array of things to see & do.
-If you head out from Chiang Mai in any direction, you’ll discover lush countryside, and stunning rainforests dotted with impressive waterfalls.
+If you head out from the city in any direction, you’ll discover lush countryside, and stunning rainforests dotted with impressive waterfalls.

-Inside Chiang Mai itself, you’ll explore beautiful wat (temples) and an array of welcoming side streets.
-Or to throw a little more fun & relaxation into your Chiang Mai trip plan, experience a traditional Thai massage or indulge in the lively nightlife scene.
+Inside the city itself, you’ll explore beautiful wat (temples) and an array of welcoming side streets.
+Or, to throw a little more fun & relaxation into your Chiang Mai trip plan, experience a traditional Thai massage or indulge in the lively nightlife scene.

 Visiting Chiang Mai in 24 hours also offers a diverse range of shopping and dining options.
 Travel the backstreets to find small markets and shop for handicrafts and souvenirs.
 Near the hotels, you’ll find modern commercial districts with malls and department stores.

 Not sure where to go in Chiang Mai in one day?
-Get started with this complete 1-day Chiang Mai itinerary…
+Get started with this complete 1-day itinerary…

 What to do in Chiang Mai in 24 hours: A complete one-day itinerary